goodevilgenius/BatmanLastSonOfKrypton/002-Arrival.md

 could be any number of reasons why she hadn't felt any movement.
 But if she was concerned, he'd call her doctor to check on the baby that day.

 Within an hour, the doctor arrived.
-He did several tests, but as the visit progressed, Thomas and Martha could both see that the doctor was concerned.
+She ran several tests, but as the visit progressed, Thomas and Martha could both see that the doctor was concerned.

 "I'm sorry, Mrs. Wayne.
 I'm afraid he's stillborn.
 There's nothing I can do."